St Jude's Church, Kensington

 St Jude's Church, Courtfield Gardens, Kensington, London, was designed by architects George Godwin and Henry Godwin, and built between 1867 and 1870; the tower and spire were constructed in 1879.
 It was built on the northern portion of Captain Robert Gunter's estate.
-The project was overseen by Reverend J. A. Aston, and financed by John Derby Allcroft, a wealthy glove manufacturer.
+The project was overseen by Reverend John Astbury Aston, and financed by John Derby Allcroft, a wealthy glove manufacturer.
 The construction, not including the tower, pulpit, font and organ cost £11,300, and was undertaken by Myers & Sons.

-The building is now occupied by St Mellitus College, led by the Dean, Andy Emerton.
+The building is now occupied by St Mellitus College, led by the Dean, Russell Winfield.
 The college runs ordination and theology courses.
-It is also occupied by a homeless charity, the Earl's Court Project.
 On Sundays the building is one of five sites where the church of Holy Trinity Brompton meets.

 Original exterior

 St Jude's Church is surrounded by Courtfield Gardens, Collingham Road, and Courtfield Road.
 Adjacent to the north is the Vicarage (built in 1874), also designed by George and Henry Godwin.

 The building was realised in a Gothic Revival style.
 It was built of Kentish ragstone, with ashlar stone dressings and has steeply pitched gabled roofs, of more than forty roof slopes.
 The roof is slate, in varying coloured bands of pale and dark grey tiles.